tyleresselman/expressjs-note-taker-ch-11/README.md

   Launch the app from its heroku address (https://evening-wildwood-12321.herokuapp.com/) or at the LIVE LINK above.
 Then simply enter the notes page and save your note from there.

   ## Contributions
-  I collaborated on the logic and various bug fixes with classmates Leah Roman, Jared Johnson, Joseph Ruiz, and Jordan Harris.
+  I collaborated on the logic and various bug fixes with classmates Leah Roman, Jared Johnson, Joseph Ruiz, Rob Thompson, and Jordan Harris.

   ## Questions
   Feel free to check out my GitHub page at: